-4.5 Interactions with other medicines and other forms of interactions
+4.5 Interaction with other medicinal products and other forms of interaction

 Doxorubicin is a major substrate of cytochrome P450 CYP3A4 and CYP2D6 and P-glycoprotein (P-gp).
 Clinically significant interactions have been reported with inhibitors of CYP3A4, CYP2D6 and/or P-gp (e.g., verapamil) resulting in increased concentration and clinical effect of doxorubicin.
 Inducers of CYP3A4 (e.g., phenobarbital, phenytoin, St. John's Wort) and P-gp inducers may decrease the concentration of doxorubicin.